 If you still have mental capacity, you could request the medical team not to resuscitate you.
 The doctor would still need to sign off on it and add it to your chart.

-Difference Between Living Will and a Last Will
+Difference Between Personal Directive and a Last Will

 A living will is in effect while you are alive and able to provide guidance on your healthcare wishes.